George Nares: Surveyor

 His next ship was the aging 4-gun wooden paddle sloop Salamander, which he commanded from 1865.
 Although he had served in the steam-assisted Conqueror over ten years previously, this was his first paddle steamer, and in a further departure, she was employed in surveying duties on the east coast of Australia.
 His duties involved keeping the communications between Sydney and Cape York Peninsula in the furthest north point of Queensland open.
 On the long journeys between he conducted surveys of the Great Barrier Reef.

 His next appointment was to the brand new Philomel-class gunvessel Newport, which he commissioned and took to the Mediterranean for survey work, including a survey of the Gulf of Suez, accessed by the newly opened Suez Canal.
 The Suez Canal opened in November 1869.
-On the morning of 17 November, a procession of ships entered the canal, headed by the French Imperial yacht Aigle.
+On the morning of 17 November, a procession of ships entered the canal, officially headed by the French Imperial yacht Aigle however Newport passed through it first.
+On the night before the canal was due to open, Nares navigated his vessel, in total darkness and without lights, through the mass of waiting ships until it was in front of L'Aigle.
+When dawn broke the French were horrified to find that the Royal Navy was now first in line and that it would be impossible to pass them.
+Captain Nares received both an official reprimand and an unofficial vote of thanks from the Admiralty for his actions in promoting British interests and for demonstrating such superb seamanship.

 Among the ships following was the Newport captained by Nares, which would survey the canal a few months later.
 The Admiralty required a survey and report before it would allow the canal to be used by naval vessels.
 G.H.
 Richards, Hydrographer of the Navy joined Newport in January 1870.
 They traversed the canal in both directions, taking soundings and checking the navigation.
 They approved the canal, subject to completion of improvements that were already under way.

 In recognition of his work in the Gulf of Suez, Nares was promoted to the rank of captain in 1869.
 He commissioned Shearwater in 1871 for the Red Sea, and on the outward voyage the ship conducted studies of the water currents in the Straits of Gibraltar for William Benjamin Carpenter, a biologist who believed that density differences between water masses generated ocean currents.